 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Our academy offers pupils a broad and balanced curriculum which provides exciting learning experiences.
 All pupils have full access to the curriculum and to educational visits that enrich their learning.
-We liaise with secondary schools to provide opportunities in focused curriculum areas for example: dance, French, PE, science, food technology and DT.
-When we identify a child or group of children with additional needs in an area of learning we provide additional support or challenge.
+We liaise with secondary schools to provide opportunities in focused curriculum areas e.g. French When we identify a child or group of children with additional needs in an area of learning we provide additional support or challenge.
 Extra support or challenge may be delivered within a small group teacherled or teaching assistant-led intervention.
 We respond to the individual learning needs and physical needs of pupils to ensure everyone can access all areas of the curriculum.
-For some children, this may involve some one-to-one support.
+For some children, this may involve some one-to-one support in a particular area of learning and/or development.